An update from Mischief Theatre:

 From the creators of The Play That Goes Wrong comes The Comedy About A Bank Robbery, the Olivier Award-nominated West End comedy about one enormous diamond, eight incompetent crooks and a snoozing security guard.

-So sets into motion mistaken identities, love triangles and hidden agendas, as it turns out even the most reputable can’t be trusted.
+So sets into motion a series of mistaken identities, love triangles and hidden agendas, as it turns out even the most reputable can’t be trusted.
 And in a town where everyone’s a crook and even seagulls can’t be trusted, what could possibly go wrong?
 Delivering swag loads of laughter, Ocean’s Eleven meets the Marx Brothers in this dynamite new comedy.
-It’d be criminal to miss it!

 Hot on the heels of Mischief Theatre’s international success, The Comedy About A Bank Robbery first opened at the Criterion Theatre in April 2016 to critical and audience acclaim, going on to be nominated for the Best New Comedy Award at the Olivier Awards 2017 ceremony.